 Leo Slater: What was Trager like?
 This was up at Rockefeller?

 Dr. William Chin: Yes.
 He was friendly but somewhat aloof.
 We didn't have any personal contact.
-We'd say hello, welcome, and that's about it.
+We'd

 Leo Slater: You set up the program at Chamblee.
 Did you continue to work with that?